IPGP/git_class/exercises.md

 4. add the 3 text files using `git add <filenames>`
 5. check the status of your repository with `git status`.
 Try to understand the status output.
-6. use `git reset` as indicated in the status output to unstage the changes
+6. use `git rm --cached <file names>` as indicated in the status output to unstage the changes
-7. stage the changes again, using `git add`
+7. stage the changes again, using `git add <file names>`
 8. use `git commit` to save the files into a commit.
 A text editor will open and you need to write a short commit message (e.g. initial commit).
 Save the text file and exit the editor when you are done to finish the commit.